Kushaltho/osTicket-Ticket-Lifecycle-Examples/README.md

 SEV-C Ticket

-Since Kevin knew how to resolve the problem , he didn't need to assign it to someone else or give them an update while try to figure the solution.
+Since Kevin knew how to resolve the problem , he didn't need to assign it to someone else or give them an update while trying to figure out the solution.

 <img src="https://i.imgur.com/KptsPvs.png" width="80%" alt="Searching for VM"/>

+<h2>Finished</h2>
+By completing this tutorial, you should now have a deeper understanding of osTickets and how they function from both the user and agent perspectives.
+You should also know how to configure user and agent settings to meet your needs, as well as how to effectively handle tickets as an agent.